|Elliott Sound Products||Clock Motors & How They Work|

 Figure 13 - Gravity Lever Motor

-The original Shortt clock got its "free pendulum" name from the fact that the pendulum swings in a near vacuum, so has very low air resistance.
+The original Shortt clock got its 'free pendulum' name from the fact that the pendulum swings in a near vacuum, so has very low air resistance.
 It also is not expected to perform any work, other than to trigger the impulse system.
 This minimises any loading on the pendulum, as it only needs to drive a contact (to drive slave clocks) - it does not need to drive a mechanical movement.
 The original clock was arranged as a master-slave system, rather than a complete timekeeper.
 The Q of the pendulum is extraordinarily high with such a system - an absolute requirement for good timekeeping.
 Note that a pendulum with a high Q may still be a bad timekeeper, but an otherwise perfect pendulum (or other resonant circuit) with a low Q will not.
-This is covered in the on-line Pendulum Lab - more information than you ever wanted to know about the behaviour of a pendulum.
+This is covered in the on-line Pendulum Lab< - more information than you ever wanted to know about the behaviour of a pendulum, but you'll have to search because the link I had vanished.

 Impulse mechanisms are usually very simple, and only a few things can go wrong ...